Buddy-128/CursedDino/README.md

 # CursedDino
 A 2d platformer funny game coded in C with raylib.
 Inspired of of http://curseddino.kvalitne.cz which is my first webgame.
-As of now the game is pretty raw but i plan to fix that.
+As of now the game is pretty much finished

 ![pic01](https://github.com/user-attachments/assets/e50eb76e-ea0d-49db-9125-09c6a4591d61)